n8n webhook signature verification failing – Stripe rawBody fix

 .digest('hex');

-Validate and abort on mismatch
+Validate using timing-safe comparison and abort on mismatch

 throw new Error('Signature mismatch');